Click AHSAA logo to go to AHSAA Officials page

 Alabama High School Athletic Association Requirements

-If you are interested in becoming an AHSAA official in the sports of Baseball, Basketball, Football, Soccer, Softball, Track, Volleyball or Wrestling, feel free to contact either Mark Jones, Ken Washington, or Vanda Peppers at the AHSAA office.
+If you are interested in becoming an AHSAA official in the sports of Baseball, Basketball, Football, Soccer, Softball, Track, Volleyball or Wrestling, feel free to contact either Ken Washington, or Vanda Peppers at the AHSAA office.
 The phone number is 334-263-6994.

 Application and Registration Process

 All officials with the AHSAA must go to DragonFly Max at http://dragonflymax.com/forms/WRX8PP to register in each sport you plan to officiate with the AHSAA.
 You then contact a local association and express your interest in joining their organization.
 You must be a member of a local association in each sport you officiate.

 You will also be required to submit to a yearly background check that will be part of the registration process for all officials at or above the age of 18.